 – Available EVERY QUARTER.
 The link is the same, we just update it.
 Bookmark it!

-– This is a forum for you to tell us and the departments, that a class is fulland there is still demand for more seats.
+– This is a way for you to tell us and the departments, that a class is full and there is still demand for more seats. __________________________________________________________________________

 When is it too late?
-I pull the ECR data and analyze need for the department after 2nd pass has been active for every students for at least 2 weeks.
+Most counselors pull the ECR data and analyze need for the department after 2nd pass has been active for every student for at least 2 weeks.
 If you are using the ECR after that, you are at a disadvantage as many departments have already acted on the ECR data or are currently finalizing any enrollment changes.

 - YOU ONLY NEED TO SUBMIT AN ECR ONCE PER CLASS.
 Once you do this, you are forever on the list for that course.
 Multiple submissions do not increase your chances.

 - SUBMITTING AN ECR IS NOT A GUARANTEE OF ENROLLMENT.
 We do everything we can to meet demand, but sometimes it is not possible to get all the factors to come together to make an increase.
+You will be notified.

 - ENROLL IN A BACK UP COURSE.
 You must still be enrolled in at least 12 units.

 - HAVE ROOM IN YOUR SCHEDULE FOR US TO FULFILL YOUR REQUEST.
 This happens ALL THE TIME.
 If you are waiting for the outcome of the ECR, please make sure to have ROOM for us to add you if we can.
 We can not override the unit maximum limits.
-You should have filled out an excess unit petition, or you should have room in your schedule for us to add a 4 unit course.
+You should have filled out an excess unit petition, or you should have room in your schedule for us to add a 4 or 5 unit course.
 We will enroll students who have space in their schedules first.

 - PAY ATTENTION TO UPDATES.
 If you are waiting for the outcome of the ECR, you should be reading every email.
-Sometimes we will send out special instructions, query for more information, or give the ECR students the advantage of knowing exactly when we are opening new seats on URSA for a class they’ve requested.
+Sometimes we will send out special instructions, query for more information, or give the ECR students the advantage of knowing exactly when we are opening new seats on myUCLA for a class they’ve requested.
 We operate on the assumption that if you submitted an ECR, you want this class over other courses you may currently be enrolled in.
 If we manually enroll you, you will be notified, and are then responsible for resolving any course conflicts, or dropping courses you no longer want, etc, by the deadlines.
-(If you don’t already have alerts for those deadlines programmed into some sort notification mechanism, again, you are at a disadvantage to a student who has done so: http://www.seasoasa.ucla.edu/undergraduates/deadlines-enrollment-policies/) - INPUT YOUR INFORMATION ACCURATELY!!
+(If you don’t already have alerts for those deadlines programmed into some sort notification mechanism, again, you are at a disadvantage to a student who has done so: http://www.seasoasa.ucla.edu/deadlines-enrollment-policies/)

+- INPUT YOUR INFORMATION ACCURATELY!!
 So many emails are not complete (student@ucla), or misspelled.
 Or we try to enroll a student and the UID does not exist.
 We don’t always have time to go back and look up the correct information.
 And a student who has taken the time to input their information accurately, will be enrolled quicker and will be getting notifications about course updates.

 - WE DO CHECK REQUISITES.
 The ECR is not a way to get into a course if you don’t meet the requisites.
 You’ll only get an email telling you we are unable to consider you for enrollment because you are missing requisites.